-Discovered early on by New York Magazine, the store was featured in their February 7, 1972 issue, 101 Signs that the City Isn’t Dying.
+Discovered early on by New York Magazine, the publication featured the store and me in their February 7, 1972 issue., 101 Signs that the City Isn’t Dying.
 The Penny Candy Store became an evening destination for tony uptown folks who came downtown for dinner, drinks, a play, or just to slum around.

 Each day, I opened the store at 1 PM.
 Business during the early afternoons was slim to none and those were the quiet hours when I read casting notices, looked at play scripts, and called my manager.
 After that, I dusted and stocked penny candy and vacuumed.

 On a summer afternoon in ’72—just before dusting time—a 30-something guy wearing a super-tight gray t-shirt darted into the store.
 He was short, maybe 5’6″, dark, a little rough looking, and extremely muscular.
 He didn’t seem menacing as much as he seemed completely out of his element.
 It was like he was doing something he’d never done before.
 He didn’t seem confident; he was out of breath.

 He said, “Hey.
 I got some food on a truck.
 Gotta get rid of it.
 ‘S cheap, wha-da-ya want?”
 (His Italian accent was absolutely musical.)

 “Hey, take a look,” he said.

 I was intrigued; so I did.
 I locked the door to the shop and followed that fireplug of a guy half a block down West 10th Street.